 VMI was established in 1839, making it the oldest state-supported military college in the nation.
-Many famous leaders have graduated from this military college, including George S. Patton, George Marshall, and Zachary Taylor.
+Many famous leaders have attended this military college, including George S. Patton, George Marshall, and civil rights leader Rev. Jonathan Daniels.
 You can stroll around the impressive Post with its medieval-fortress-looking buildings, taking in the cadet barracks; parade ground; officers’ quarters, and more.
 The VMI museum tells the story of its history through an impressive array of artifacts, including the mounted hide of “Little Sorrel,” “Stonewall” Jackson’s favorite horse; seven Medals of Honor awarded to VMI alumni; and historical class rings, presented to cadets in an important ring ceremony each year.
-The museum is housed in the Jackson Memorial Hall, where hangs Benjamin West Clinedinst’s (class of 1880) famous oil painting depicting the young cadets who courageously fought in the Battle of New Market in 1864.
+The museum is housed in the Memorial Hall, where hangs Benjamin West Clinedinst’s (class of 1880) famous oil painting depicting the young cadets who courageously fought in the Battle of New Market in 1864.
+There are some very impressive sculptures still on the campus, including “Virginia Mourning Her Dead,” honoring the 10 cadets who fought and died at New Market.
 Campus tours can be arranged.

 Oak Grove Cemetery

 In this historic cemetery, one monument stands above the rest.
-It belongs to Stonewall Jackson, who was buried here after his misfortunate death at the Battle of Chancellorsville.
+It belongs to Stonewall Jackson, who was buried here after his misfortunate death from complications of pneumonia following his wounding at the Battle of Chancellorsville.
 He started off in the nearby family plot, which includes the graves of his first wife, Elinor Junkin Jackson, who died in childbirth, buried with their stillborn son; and his second wife, Mary Anna Morrison Jackson; and their two daughters.